Who’s ready for water play measurement fun?

 Children need a chance to practice measurement in an open environment without feeling like they may make a mistake.

 This measurement pouring station is legit.
-All three of my boys (ages 2, 4, 5.5) wanted in asap – and it lasted until dinnertime.
+All three of my preschoolers wanted in asap – and it lasted until dinnertime.
 SCORE.

 My measurement mission was simple.

-I wanted to create an area that had a buffer zone for spilled water and allow my four-year-old to grow confident in his pour.
+I wanted to create an area with a buffer zone for spilled water and allow my four-year-old to grow confident in his pour.

 Because let’s face it.
 My preschooler is going to want to continue pouring the milk in his oatmeal.
 Saying yes is important.

 We practice now so that he can help later with more strength and muscle control.

 RELATED: Love water play?
 We do too.
 See all our water ideas here.

 My measurement water table trick

-Coloring the water with food coloring really helped my four-year-old judge how much water needed to be in each container in order to reach the line.
+Coloring the water with food coloring really helped my four-year-old judge how much water needed to be in each container to reach the line.